Customs and tax rules for private imports, including online shopping

 - The medication is not for personal medical use

-Find out more about the new regulations on the private import of medications from the Norwegian Medicines Agency.
+Find out more about regulations on the private import of pharmaceuticals from the Norwegian Medicines Agency.

 By dietary supplements, we mean items such as vitamin products, minerals, Omega 3 oils, slimming aids, protein drinks and powders, rehabilitation products and natural remedies.